Introduction to the Fascinating World of Mushrooms

 Kingdom of fungi, distinct from plants and animals, including yeasts, molds, and higher fungi.

 Organisms that obtain their organic matter by feeding on other organisms.
-Fungi are heterotrophic.
+Fungi are heterotrophs.

-Stage where the mycelium colonizes the substrate, taking from a few weeks to several months depending on the species of mushroom.
+Stage where the mycelium colonizes the substrate, taking from a few weeks to several months depending on the mushroom species.

-Process of seeding a substrate with mycelium, generally after pasteurization of the substrate.
+Process of seeding a substrate with mycelium, usually after substrate pasteurization.

 Laminar flow hood used to create a sterile environment during inoculation or mycelium preparation.

-Symbiosis between at least one fungus, one algae and one bacterial community.
-Lichens are present in often hostile environments.
+Symbiosis between at least one fungus, an alga, and a bacterial community.
+Lichens are found in often hostile environments.

-Organic compound found in wood, broken down by certain saprophytic fungi during the substrate decomposition process.
+Organic compound present in wood, decomposed by certain saprophytic fungi during the substrate decomposition process.

 Microorganism invisible to the naked eye, including bacteria, fungi, and certain algae.
-The majority of the living world is microbial.
+The majority of living organisms are microbial.

-Vegetative apparatus of the fungus, made up of filaments called hyphae, often barely visible because it is located under the soil or inside the substrate.
+Vegetative part of the fungus, made up of filaments called hyphae, often not visible because it is found underground or inside the substrate.

-Cultivation of mushrooms.
-The person who takes care of this culture is called the myciculturist or the mushroom grower.
+Mushroom cultivation.
+The person who manages this cultivation is called the myciculturist or mushroom grower.

-Symbiotic association between a plant and a fungus, where the mycelium of the fungus surrounds or penetrates the roots of the plant, increasing its surface area for absorption.
+Symbiotic association between a plant and a fungus, where the fungus's mycelium surrounds or penetrates the plant's roots, increasing its absorption surface.

 Consumption of mushrooms, whether wild or cultivated.
 Mycophagy has been practiced for millennia in many cultures.